essif-lab/framework/docs/tev2/toip-terminology-toolbox.md

   - github wiki pages (e.g. https://github.com/trustoverip/ctwg-terms/wiki).
 Check (it's a github repo).
   - github wiki home pages (e.g. https://github.com/trustoverip/ctwg-terms/wiki/Home).
 Check (it's a github repo).
   - github-pages pages (e.g. https://github.com/trustoverip/ctwg-terms/docs
-- We could also see GGT and TRRT to be extended, e.g. to work in conjunction with LaTeX or word-proccessor documents.
+- We could also see GGT and TRRT to be extended, e.g. to work in conjunction with LaTeX or word-processor documents.
 This needs some looking into, but [pandoc](https://pandoc.org/) may be useful here.

 -----
 ## Notes

 [^1]: We want to enable authors to use [term refs](id@ctwg) pervasively, which means it must be easy to use, and mistakes should be (relatively) hard to make, yet easy to detect, identify, and correct.
-[Markdown links](https://www.markdownguide.org/basic-syntax/#links) are of the form \[`show text`\](`ref-text`), where `show text` is the text that is rendered and emphasized so that a user knows it can be clicked, and `ref-text` is a (relative or absolute) URL, or a [heading ID](https://www.markdownguide.org/extended-syntax/#linking-to-heading-ids), that identifies the resource (e.g. web page, or place therin) that is being referenced.
+[Markdown links](https://www.markdownguide.org/basic-syntax/#links) are of the form \[`show text`\](`ref-text`), where `show text` is the text that is rendered and emphasized so that a user knows it can be clicked, and `ref-text` is a (relative or absolute) URL, or a [heading ID](https://www.markdownguide.org/extended-syntax/#linking-to-heading-ids), that identifies the resource (e.g. web page, or place therein) that is being referenced.

 So, we need a syntax for [term refs](id@ctwg) that is
 - sufficiently similar to a [Markdown link](https://www.markdownguide.org/basic-syntax/#links),